ian293382/short_url_demo/README.md

 * **Docker Hub**: [ian293382](https://hub.docker.com/u/ian293382)

 ###　what is next?
+- Implement Dockerfile network to working (network-backend)
 - Implement postgresql as to LAMP (Linux/nginx(Apache)/MySQL/PHP (Python))
 - Implement nginx for rate limit from ref
 - Write docker swarm init to use 3 nodes working.
+- Installing Vue or React to frontend